Common Sugar Ants

 Carpenter Ant Chewing Wood

-Since there could be multiple parent and satellite nests throughout your property you will want to apply a bait both inside and outside of your home.
-We recommend using Ficam Insect Bait as carpenter ants will confuse the material for food thus carrying it back to the colony for complete elimination.
+Since there could be multiple parent and satellite nests throughout your property, you will want to apply bait inside and outside your home.
+We recommend using Ficam Insect Bait as carpenter ants will confuse the material for food, thus carrying it back to the colony for complete elimination.
 With a handheld duster, apply Ficam Insect Bait at a rate of 2 lbs. of product per 1,000 sq. ft. or 3.2 oz.
 (2/3 cup) per 100 sq. ft.
 Next, treat cracks and crevices around your home with FiPro Foaming Aerosol to increase contact with pests.
 Lastly, treat the outside perimeter of your home with Supreme IT at 1 fl. oz. of product per gallon of water per 1,000 sq. ft.

 Odorous House Ant